nessaee/chess-database/docs/backend/pipelines.md

 1. Game Pipeline: Processes and imports chess games from PGN files
 2. Opening Pipeline: Processes and stores chess openings from TSV files

-Both pipelines use asynchronous processing and efficient data encoding for optimal performance.
+Both pipelines use asynchronous processing and data encoding for optimal performance.

 ## Game Pipeline